 My undergraduate education was at Western Washington University (Fairhaven College) in Bellingham, WA, where I constructed an interdisciplinary degree integrating psychology, alternative education, cultural studies, and community building, called "Creativing Compassionate Co-Learning Communities."
 I have developed and implemented several personal growth and community building retreats and workshops for high school and college-aged students.

 A little more about me:

 I grew up in Ashland, OR and moved back several years ago to have a family.
-We have a 6-year-old boy who keeps us very busy and makes us laugh everyday, and a 3-year-old daughter who bubbles with joy and is quite the ambassador.
+We have an 8-year-old boy who keeps us very busy and makes us laugh everyday, and a 5-year-old daughter who bubbles with joy and is quite the ambassador.
 After the birth of my son, I discovered creative film-making as a deeply therapeutic outlet for me, using dance and poetry to tell stories of motherhood and my creative journey, and to inspire authentic expression in others.
 I have been lucky to screen two films at the Ashland Independent Film Festival.
 I have been a dancer my whole life, and I love to camp, hike, paint, cook with friends, swim outside and talk about matters of the soul.
-In the last year and a half I have experienced an unexpected life transformation that led me to dive deep into studying the Bible and it's history.
+In the last three years I have experienced an unexpected life transformation that led me to dive deep into studying the Bible and it's history.
 I have become deeply passionate about the wisdom and truths found there, and when invited, I love exploring these with others.